NathStevo97/NathStevo97/README.md

 Programming-wise I primarily work with Python, which I have done since my time at university studying Physics; where I graduated with First Class Honours :mortar_board:

-- 🔭 I’m currently trying to get my Windows 11 Packer builds in Hyper-V behaving in my [packer-examples](https://github.com/NathStevo97/packer-examples) repository.
+- 🔭 I’m currently trying to get my main repositories back up and running locally having recently migrated to Linux Mint from WIndows 11.
 - 🌱 I’m currently working on a data anlytics and Machine Learning-focussed project with [Opencast Software](https://opencastsoftware.com/).
 - 😄 Pronouns: He/Him